Act for the Development of Tourism

 Article 51

-The tourism enterprises that are well managed and operated, as well as employees of the tourism enterprises with outstanding performance in services, shall be given reward or special recognition by the competent authorities.
+The tourism enterprises that are well managed and operated, as well as employees of the tourism enterprises with outstanding performance in service, shall be given awards or special recognition by the competent authorities.
 The central administrative authority, in collaboration with related authorities, shall promulgate the related regulations.

-The central administrative authority shall promulgate regulations to determine the time and procedures for filing application, the contents of awards, the applicable targets, the qualifications, the conditions, the selection procedure and other related matters about that the tourism enterprises are given reward or special recognition by the competent authorities.
+The central administrative authority shall promulgate regulations to determine the time and procedures for filing applications, the contents of awards, the applicable targets, the qualifications, the conditions, the selection procedure, and other related matters about the tourism enterprises that are given awards or special recognition by the competent authorities.

 Article 52

-To reinforce the promotion of tourism and to further the development of tourism industry, distinguished tourism-related literature and artwork shall be encouraged and given award.
+To reinforce the promotion of tourism and to further the development of the tourism industry, distinguished tourism-related literature and artwork shall be encouraged and given awards.
 The central administrative authority, in collaboration with related authorities, shall promulgate the related regulations.

-The central administrative authority may award people who have made significant contributions to the promotion of the tourism industry with monetary prize, medals of honor, or certificates of excellence.
+The central administrative authority may award people who have made significant contributions to the promotion of the tourism industry with monetary prizes, medals of honor, or certificates of excellence.

 Article 53

-The operators of tourist hotel, hotel, travel, tourist amusement enterprise or home stay facilities who tarnish national dignity, damage national interest, violate good morals, or defraud tourists shall be fined from NT$30,000 to NT$150,000.
-In cases of serious offense, shall be fined between NT$150,000 to NT$500,000 and the offender’s business operation shall be partly or completely closed for a fixed period, or have their operation licenses or registration certificates revoked.
+The operators of tourist hotels, hotels, travel, tourist amusement enterprises, or homestay facilities who tarnish national dignity, damage national interest, violate good morals, or defraud tourists shall be fined between NT$30,000 and NT$150,000.
+In cases of serious offenses, they shall be fined between NT$150,000 and NT$500,000, and the offender’s business operation shall be partially or completely closed for a fixed period, or have their operation licenses or registration certificates revoked.

-Employees of tourist hotel, hotel, travel or tourist amusement enterprises who commit the acts described in the first paragraph shall be fined between NT$10,000 to NT$50,000.
-In cases of serious offense, shall be subject to fines between NT$50,000 and NT$300,000.
+Employees of tourist hotels, hotels, travel or tourist amusement enterprises who commit the acts described in the first paragraph shall be fined between NT$10,000 and NT$50,000.
+In cases of serious offenses, the offenders shall be subject to fines between NT$50,000 and NT$300,000.

 Article 54